Skip navigation

 UCAS

 You might have heard stories about unconditional offers, and how a friend-of-a-friend’s next-door neighbour’s cousin received one before they got their exam results.
-In the past this would probably have been an urban myth or at most, not the whole story.
-However, some universities are now making unconditional offers to exceptional applicants who don’t have their results yet.
+In the past this would probably have been quite rare, however some universities will make unconditional offers to exceptional applicants who don’t have their results yet.
 Some universities and colleges make unconditional offers based on an interview/audition, admissions test or predicted grades.
+There were over 30,000 unconditional offers made in the 2023 entry cycle.

 Here, we explain what you need to consider if you’re thinking about accepting one of these offers.